 The Reading Room is open Monday through Friday, except University Holidays.
-During the summer (May-August), the Reading Room is open Monday through Thursday.
-Due to ongoing Washington, DC and University regulations, access to the Reading Room must be scheduled in advance.
-Access is limited to one patron at a time, for a single two-hour block of time per day.
-These blocks of time are: 10:00am - 12:00pm, and 2:00pm - 4:00pm.
-To safely accommodate as many patrons as possible, patrons are limited to one time block per day, and two blocks per week.
+During the summer (May–August), the Reading Room is only open Monday through Thursday.
+Access to the Reading Room must be scheduled in advance.
+Access is limited to 2–3 patrons at a time.

-If unable to visit our site, please refer to our virtual reference policies to see how we may assist your research remotely.
+If unable to visit the Reading Room, please refer to our virtual reference policies to see how we may assist your research remotely.

 Virtual Reference Policy

 We welcome all reference requests and inquiries about Catholic University and our collections.
 Either due to distance or ongoing travel restrictions, we are extending our long-distance and virtual services to better provide remote reference, photoduplication, and access.
 You may send an inquiry by e-mail (firstname.lastname@example.org) or phone: 202-319-5065.

 Virtual Reference Service

 For patrons unable to visit the Reading Room, the reference staff can provide virtual reference services via email, phone, Zoom, or Google Meet.
 Virtual appointments may be arranged with staff to discuss our collections via Zoom or Google Meet.
 Staff will provide the link invitation for these appointments and may offer up to 20 minutes per meeting.
 Staff cannot conduct general research on behalf of patrons during these appointments, but may address questions, discuss a patron's research topic and our collections, and show pre-selected documents.

 The staff of the Catholic University Special Collections value the educational function of our archives, museum, and rare books collections.
 When classes or patrons are unable to visit, we make a variety of virtual services available to educators: